amayj288/SNS-Assignment-5_Group-10/README.md

 2) Ottway-Rees Protocol

+Extra modules to install: If it gives an error and doesn't run saying proper modules not installed, install the following model:

+                 -> pip install pycryptodome

-The file to run this is the 'main.py' file which is inside the 'Keyed Tranpsosition Cipher Directory'.
+The file to run this is the 'main.py' file which is inside the 'Ottway-Rees-Protocol Directory'.
 The code has been explained in the video, and can be executed in the terminal in the following steps:

       i) Generate Keys/Provide own keys - We have generated random keys for using this Protocol of long length(16 bytes), so user doesn't have to worry about that.
 Just open                                              terminal and execute the following command: